tommason14/mccg/python_tutorial.md

 then adds the number into
 the line and appends the new line to the `new_coords` list.

-The code can be re-written using functions for clarity:
+The code can be re-written using functions, defining a function using the `def`
+keyword:

 ```python

 def read_file(file):